AndreCammoes/pizza_sales/README.md

 pizza_name: Name of the pizza as shown in the menu

 Business Tasks
-1- What was the total Revenue?
+1- What was the total Revenue and how many ordes were made?
-2- How many pizzas were sold?
-3- What is our monthly order performance?
+2- What is our monthly order performance?
-4- What days and times do we tend to be busiest?
+3- What days tend to be the busiest?
-5- How many pizzas are made in the bussiest day?
+4- How many pizzas are sold in the bussiest day?
-6- What are the best and worst-selling pizzas?
+5- What are the best and worst-selling pizzas?
-7- Which of our Pizza Category is the most in demand?
+6- Which of our Pizza Category is the most in demand?
-8- What pizzas sizes sell the most and the least?
+7- What pizzas sizes sell the most and the least?

-General View
+1- Total revenue and orders
 To start of let´s look how things went during the year.
 In the year of 2015, wich is the year analyzed , "Tony´s Pizza Restaurant" sold a total of 49.574 pizzas wich represented a total revenue of 817.860 USD.
 During this period 21350 orders were made , meaning that that in average 2,32 pizzas were requested by order and the average value of wich order was 38,31USD.

 ![gt1](https://github.com/AndreCammoes/pizza_sales/assets/160741788/342f0253-9e23-4b8a-8a80-f5c8941ede8b)